front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Node Version Support Change

 We now support node versions 14, 16, 17.
-If you are using node 12 ([which reached it's end of life](https://nodejs.org/en/about/releases/)), you must update your node version (we recommend node 16).
+If you are using node 12 ([which reached its end of life](https://nodejs.org/en/about/releases/)), you must update your node version (we recommend node 16).

 To support these latest node versions, we had to ugrade some dependencies.
 These upgrades imply changes that could impact your codebase: